-1In 2021, ARI acquired 100% of LFEI from TPI (40%) and La Filipina Uy Gongco Corporation (60%).
-As a result, LFEI (formerly an associate) became a subsidiary 2Incorporated in 2021.
+&lt;sup>1In 2021, ARI acquired 100% of LFEI from TPI (40%) and La Filipina Uy Gongco Corporation (60%).
+As a result, LFEI (formerly an associate) became a subsidiary Incorporated in 2021.

-Interest in Joint Operations
+Interest in a Joint Operation

 On May 15, 2014, the Group entered into a shareholders' agreement with TPEC Holdings Corporation (TPEC) for the development, construction and operation of the 400 MW Pagbilao Unit III in Pagbilao, Quezon through Pagbilao Energy Corporation (PEC).
 TPI and TPEC both agreed to provide their respective capital contributions and subscribe to common shares such that each stockholder owns 50% of the issued and outstanding shares of stock of PEC.